-Accelerometer activity: Motion/Activity index per hour, per daytime, per evening time, per nighttime, per 24 hours (calendar day), per week (calculated as XYZ axis compound index normalized on a 1-5 scale).
-May indicate level of physical activity and movement.
+Accelerometer activity: motion/activity index per hour, per daytime, per evening, per nighttime, per 24-hour calendar day, and per week; calculated as XYZ axis composite index, standardized on a 1-5 scale; this data may provide an indication of participants’ levels of physical activity and movement

-GPS location: Average/Median/Mode/SD number of location changes greater than 5 Km per 24 hours (calendar day) and per week.
+GPS location: Mean/Median/Mode/SD of the number of location changes greater than 5 km; calculated per 24-hour calendar day, and per week

-4. Digital Phenotyping measurements of Implantable Cardioverter Defibrillators (ICD): Arrhythmia and other Cardiac data from ICD sensors
+4. Digital phenotyping measurements of implantable cardioverter defibrillators (ICD): Arrhythmia and other cardiac data obtained from ICD sensors

-Data will be extracted for the Medtronic Implantable Cardioverter Defibrillators (ICD).
-Similar data for the Biotronic and the Boston Scientific ICD may also be added during the research.
+The following data will be extracted from the Medtronic implantable cardioverter defibrillators (ICDs).
+Similar data from the Biotronic and the Boston Scientific ICDs may also be added during the course of the research project.

 Number of Ventricular Fibrillation (VF) events since implant